hecko-yes/hecko.my.to/about/index.md

 ## mindblock

-sometimes my brain decides it Can't do something and refuses to try, even when there are consequences extremely specific instructions help i think, but people tend to be unwilling to provide such
+sometimes my brain decides it Can't do something and refuses to try, even when there are consequences extremely specific step-by-step instructions might help with that (especially with explanations as to why they are what they are), but people tend to be unwilling to provide such

 ## emotion issues